denialpan/ML-proposal/README.md

 # Relevant Files

 `/src/`: Source files to run, and testing `.csv` data.
-Includes `.ipynb` file and code to run for our research.
+Includes `.ipynb` files and code to run for our research.

-`/images/`: Visualization and GANTT images.
+`/images/`: Visualization and result charts from Linear Regression, Neural Network, and Regression Tree.